What are the different types of cataract?

 Posted: Sep 08 2020

-Three different types of cataract
+Three different types of cataracts

 The human lens consists of layers of protein that are laid down over time and continue to grow throughout life and at all decades from 10 to 70 years; the male lens is heavier than its female counterpart.

-The layered structure of the lens is much like an onion or tree trunk, albeit clear before loss of clarity and cataract occurs.
+The layered structure of the lens is much like an onion or tree trunk, albeit clear before the loss of clarity and a cataract occurs.
 The cataract causes blurred vision, loss of contrast and can make everyday tasks such as driving difficult.
 This can occur at any age but is more common in people over 60 years old.

 Cataract surgery removes the cloudy lens protein and replaces this with a lens implant that can correct your glasses prescription for distance and near vision.

 1. Cortical cataract: This type of cataract affects the clarity of the outer layers of the lens.
-Very often it appears white and chalky
+Very often, it appears white and chalky

 2. Nuclear cataract: This type of cataract affects the central nucleus of the lens and gives rise to commonly seen nuclear sclerotic cataracts.
-Very often it appears yellowy-brown
+Very often, it appears yellowy-brown

 3. Posterior sub-capsular cataract: this type of cataract occurs at the back of the lens, before the capsule that surrounds the lens protein.
 This type of cataract is more common in diabetic patients

-Other less common types of cataract include:
+Other less common types of cataracts include:

 • Christmas tree cataract: branching patterns of scintillating, crystal-like colour can be seen within these lenses.
 These changes are typically age-related

-• Bear skin cataracts: these can occur in patients who have severe eye allergies and after some cases of trauma
+• Bearskin cataracts: these can occur in patients who have severe eye allergies and after some cases of trauma

 • Black cataracts: these are rock-like types of cataracts seen in advanced cases where the lens has solidified